Concordium/concordium-ledger-app/governance-app/README.md

 # Concordium Governance Ledger application

-An application for the Ledger Nano S and Ledger Nano S Plus devices for retrieving keys and signing chain update transactions, intended for use alongside the [Desktop wallet](https://github.com/Concordium/concordium-desktop-wallet).
+An application for Ledger Nano S and Ledger Nano S Plus devices for retrieving keys and signing chain update transactions, intended for use alongside the [Desktop wallet](https://github.com/Concordium/concordium-desktop-wallet).

 ## Building the Governance Ledger App